Commutators of random matrices from the unitary and orthogonal groups: Introduction

-Since one of the questions we discuss in what follows is the distribution of the trace, let us stress beforehand that the generating function $\int_G\int_G e^{z\tr(uvu^{-1}v^{-1})} dudv$ is not, despite its appearance, related in a simple way to some Harish-Chandra-Itzykson-Zuber integral.
-This is because in the HCIZ case, $\int_G e^{z\tr(uau^{-1}b)} du$, the matrices $a$ and $b$ are required to belong to the Lie algebra of $G$.
-This is not the case in our study.

 We state our results in Section 2.
 Proofs and discussion are presented for the unitary group in Section 3 and for the orthogonal group in Section 4.
-Required facts about permutation groups and the Brauer algebra, including all the notation and terminology used to state the results, are collected in the Appendix.
+Required facts about permutation groups, the Brauer monoid and universal characters of orthogonal groups, including all the notation and terminology used to state the results, are collected in two Appendices.
 In our numerical simulations we used the algorithm suggested by Mezzadri \cite{mezzadri}.